-Global animal agriculture is a huge contributor to climate change, being responsible for more greenhouse gases than all the world’s transportation systems combined.
-The U.N. says “the livestock sector emerges as one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”
+Global animal agriculture is a huge contributor to climate change, being responsible for more greenhouse gasses than all the world’s transportation systems combined.
+The U.N. says, “the livestock sector emerges as one of the top two or three most significant contributors to the most serious environmental problems, at every scale from local to global.”

-The process of providing food and water to farmed animals, before killing, processing, transporting and storing their meat is extremely energy-intensive.
-Forests, which naturally absorb greenhouse gases, are cut down in order to supply pastureland and grow crops for farmed animals, all while the animals themselves release the single largest source of methane emissions globally – a greenhouse gas that is approximately 28 times more effective as carbon dioxide at trapping heat in the atmosphere and so reducing methane emissions is a crucial component of our ability to circumvent the worst case scenario of the climate crisis.
+The process of providing food and water to farmed animals, before processing, shipping and storing their meat, is extremely energy-intensive.
+Forests, which absorb greenhouse gasses and oxygenate our world, are cut down to grow feed and supply pastureland for farmed animals.
+Meanwhile, these animals represent the single largest source of methane emissions worldwide.
+Methane is over 25 times more powerful than carbon dioxide at trapping heat in the atmosphere and so reducing methane emissions is a crucial component of our ability to circumvent the worst case scenario of the climate crisis.

-New York City’s Grow NYC program sponsors farmers markets across many neighborhoods, most of which are year-round.
-Find a farmers market near you and check out this seasonal food guide before you head to the market.
+New York City’s Grow NYC program sponsors farmers markets across every borough, most of which are year-round.
+Use this map to find a farmers market near you and check out this seasonal food guide before you head to the market.

-Patronizing restaurants and specialty stores that implement sustainable practices and support sustainable agriculture is a way to lower your individual carbon footprint.
+Patronizing restaurants, grocery stores and food brands that prioritize sustainability is another way to lower your individual carbon footprint.
 Just be on the lookout for greenwashing!
 While it might take a bit of research in the beginning, supporting these types of business bolsters their ability to continue their good practices.

 The production of plastics from fossil fuels is predicted to rise 40% by 2030.
-A third of this plastic is for single-use products including food packaging.
-In today’s marketplace, avoiding plastic when shopping can be difficult, but there are some solutions.
+A third of this plastic is for single-use products, which includes food packaging.
+In today’s marketplace, avoiding plastic when shopping can be difficult, but there are solutions.

 Buying in bulk and using your own reusable containers helps reduce unnecessary plastic waste.
 Buying in bulk will help you save money as well, as you’ll no longer be paying for the packaging your food comes in.
-Many neighborhoods in Brooklyn have wonderful grocery stores with refillable and bulk sections –
+Many neighborhoods in Brooklyn have wonderful grocery stores with refillable and bulk sections.

 - Buy Better Foods in Bedford Stuyvesant